 If you are being treated for H. pylori infection, you should check with your doctor before taking an antacid, because some of the antibiotics used in eradication therapy for H. pylori don’t work as well when combined with an antacid.

-If you are a smoker, your doctor will also recommend you stop smoking as it has been shown that smokers have a higher incidence of ulcer complications and that it takes longer to heal their ulcers than non-smokers.
+If you are a smoker, your doctor will also recommend you stop smoking as it has been shown that smokers have a higher incidence of ulcer complications and recurrence.

 Stress relief may be important for reducing your symptoms, because being stressed can increase stomach acid production.
 It might be easier said than done, but you should try to get enough sleep and exercise and make time to do things you enjoy, such as reading or seeing friends and family.
 Meditation or relaxation exercises may be an good option for you.
 Talk to your doctor if you are worried about your stress levels.